-Department of Earth and Environmental Science: Graduate Program
+Department of Earth and Environmental Science: Graduate Program in Geology

 The Department of Earth and Environmental Science offers instruction and research training leading to the M.Sc. degree in Geology.
 Normally, the degree requires five courses and a thesis.
 Students enrolled in the Diploma in Remote Sensing or a Diploma in Geographic Information Systems program at the Nova Scotia Community College - Centre of Geographic Sciences Campus (CoGS), Lawrencetown, N.S., may be eligible to enroll at Acadia with reduced requirements.
 Courses and research supervision are offered in the general areas of igneous petrology, metamorphic petrology, regional tectonics, applied geochemistry, economic geology, sedimentology, Precambrian environmental evolution, Quaternary geology, and environmental Earth science.
 Candidates normally require at least two full academic years (September to April) plus the intervening summer to complete the M.Sc. requirements.
 Candidates who have completed the Diploma in Remote Sensing or a Diploma in Geographic Information Systems program at CoGS are likely to require 16 months to complete the M.Sc. requirements after receiving the diploma.